markjdavis59/MRP_election_2019/README.md

 - election2019.csv has the 2019 two-party preferred election results by Division.

 The R Markdown file MRP-preferred-model.Rmd is used to carry out the MRP analysis.

-The results of the analysis are in the HTML.
-The file cedpredict.model20.A.csv contains an example of the predicted results for each Division from one of the model specifications.